 Science and Health Education Partnership (SEP) – Leads a range of programs for SFUSD K-12 teachers.
 These programs include classroom-based partnerships, courses, and seminars.

-- Research in Implementation Science for Equity (RISE) - RISE is an all-expenses paid training opportunity for junior faculty or transitioning postdocs who are underrepresented in the biomedical sciences and have a research focus that is centered on heart, lunch, blood, or sleep disorders research.
+- Research in Implementation Science for Equity (RISE) - RISE is an all-expenses paid training opportunity for junior faculty or transitioning postdocs who are underrepresented in the biomedical sciences and have a research focus that is centered on heart, lung, blood, or sleep disorders research.
 The program involves a two-week RISE Summer Institute, focused on implementation science and career mentoring, which is hosted by UCSF’s Center for Vulnerable Populations in July in San Francisco.
 RISE Scholars also complete a second summer institute the following summer.

 - Early Academic Outreach Program (EAOP) – This program has worked closely with Bay Area School Districts for the past 18 years supporting underrepresented and educationally disadvantaged students in San Francisco and Daly City.
 EAOP provides services that lead to academic success, exposes students and their families to health careers, and increase the number going to college.